LAW 601 — INTRODUCTION TO AMERICAN LAW

 Problems in private and governmental practice affected by international relations; the law applicable to questions of recognition and non-recognition of governments and nations; interpretation of treaties and other international agreements; jurisdiction of nations; effect of peace and war; formation, operation and function of various international agreements, and matters of international claims.

-LAW 828 — INTERNATIONAL TRANSACTIONS
+LAW 828 — INTERNATIONAL BUSINESS TRANSACTIONS

 Problems inherent in international commercial transactions; risks, benefits, and assumptions underlying business with or in a foreign country; international commercial transactions, investments and claims.